Contributors Dropdown icon

 Perhaps not.
 Multi-touch attribution modeling, for instance, is still a challenge for most companies.
 While this model is the holy grail, it is not without its barriers — which is why many marketing professionals with access to advanced data teams are exploring the possibilities of marketing mix modeling (MMM).

-Regardless of your current tactic or analysis technique, one thing is certain: You must organize data meaningfully, focusing on what matters most.
+Regardless of your current tactic or analysis technique, one thing is certain: you must organize data meaningfully, focusing on what matters most.
 By creating insightful marketing reports, you can then make data-driven, informed decisions about how to proceed.
 Digital marketing reporting can inform future marketing plans and strategies.

 This process helps connect the dots, allowing you to examine performance data across your marketing activities.
 That complex data can be transformed into an easy-to-understand progress report, giving you the bird's-eye view needed to make better decisions.
 As you learn from past campaigns, you can improve future strategies.
 You can also better showcase the impact of your efforts on the company’s bottom line, which is music to stakeholders’ ears.